Artist

 How much does Squarepusher make in a year?

-Squarepusher is modeled at $140K-$500K/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Squarepusher is estimated at $140K-$500K/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Squarepusher still make money?